 What if one cart is not enough for our family's weekly trash?
 May I get a second one?

 Residents, as long as they are recycling, rarely need more than one 96-gallon waste cart.
 Be sure to check the recyclables list.
-Make sure you are recycling all the materials you possibly can as that will give you more room in your trash cart.
+If you’re recycling all the allowed materials, it’s possible that you may find more room in your trash cart.

-However, if you do ultimately have more trash than fits in the cart, you may request an additional cart by coming to the Township office between the hours of 8:30 a.m. and 4:30 p.m. to complete a new cart order form.
+Should you find you have more trash than what fits in your cart, you may request an additional cart by coming to the Township office, at 3 Weller Place, Palmer, between the hours of 8:30 a.m. and 4:30.p.m. to complete a request for an additional trash cart.
 The fee for the additional cart will be provided at a cost of $250.00 each.
-This is a one-time user fee that covers the service and disposal charges for the extra waste.
-The contract term will be for a minimum of five years – maximum of 8 years.
-The cart remains the property of the Township.
-If a resident moves to another location within the township, the extra purchased cart may be taken, otherwise, the cart stays at the current address
+This is a one-time service fee that covers the service and disposal charges for the extra waste.
+The cart is owned by the Township and must remain on the property.
+If a resident moves to another location within the Township, the extra purchased cart may be taken; otherwise the cart must be returned to the Township Public Works Department or Hartley Avenue Recycling Center.

 What if one cart is not enough for our family's recyclables?
 May I get a second one?